goderich/dissertation/dissertation.md

 | \text{*}ɹVlahaŋ | ʔilahang  | ɹahalang | galahang | 'broad'      |
 | \text{*}mVŋilis | mingilis  | mangilis | mangilis | 'to cry'     |

-In the first two items, the penultimate vowel in Proto-Atayal was \*ə (the penultimate vowel in Plngawan *katuhuɹ* is irregular, cf. Squliq and Skikun *qətəhuy*, C'uli' *təhuy*).
+In the first two items, the penultimate vowel in Proto-Atayal was \*ə (the penultimate vowel in Plngawan *katuhuɹ* is irregular, cf. Squliq and Skikun *qətəhuy*, Klesan *təhuy*).
 This is similar to the data in @tbl:diff-vowels-ml-i-pl-mw-a, but the paucity of data prevents me from grouping these two words with the set with the environment \_[hʔ]əCVC.
 The environment may be broader, but more cognates are needed to say with certainty.

 In the final two items, the penultima is a cardinal vowel, so this may be a different pattern (note also the consonant metathesis in Plngawan *ɹahalang*).
 The verb 'to cry' is highly irregular: the base (negative/imperative AV) is *ʔingilis* in Matu'uwal, but *cangilis* in Plngawan.
 Additionally, it metathesizes when suffixed: Matu'uwal *lingisan*, Plngawan *cangisan*.
 In view of an irregular paradigm and irregular correspondences between dialects, this form's reconstruction is uncertain.